 Where: At Metro / RER ticket vending machines, especially at Gare du Nord train station

-How: Scam artist offers to help you purchase tickets using his bank card/credit card claiming that foreign cards do not work (true in some cases).
-After purchasing the tickets he asks you to pay him in cash for the tickets, but at an amount demanded is much higher than face value.
+How: Scam artist, often wearing fake ID badges, offers to help you purchase tickets using his bank card/credit card.
+After purchasing the tickets he asks you to pay him in cash for the tickets, but at an amount much higher than what the ticket is worth.
 Variations include:

 Scam is commonly run at Gare du Nord due to high tourist traffic coming from RER B trains from CDG Airport and Eurostar London – Paris trains, with plenty of first-time travelers to Paris.